Big offensive outing carries Orange softball team to win over Madison

 Fayard credits her team’s two-out hitting for Friday’s win.

-“It’s very important, considering when you have people on base and its two outs, you need to have a big at bat to score those runs, and get them in and not leave them on base,” she said.
+“It’s very important," she said, "considering when you have people on base and its two outs, you need to have a big at-bat to score those runs, and get them in and not leave them on base.”